top of page

 These initiatives are led by internationally respected conservators including Kate Seymour, Founder and CEO of Art Conservation Education, and are often carried out together with other internationally recognised practicing conservators such as Joanna Strombek (SRAL/STUDIO CRAQUELURE, The Netherlands), Humberto Farias de Carvalho (EBA-UFRJ, Rio de Janeiro, Brazil), Tannar Ruuben (Metropolia University, Finland), Carlota Vieira (Independent, Portugal), Alzbeta Prochazkova (Independent, Czech Republic), and Louise Wijnberg (Art & Conservation (A&C), The Netherlands).

-Art Conservation Education also welcomes collaboration with professionals and institutions interested in contributing expertise on topics beyond the scope of our current team.
-Together, we can shape a more informed, connected, and resilient future for heritage conservation.
+An Invitation to the Field: Art Conservation Education actively welcomes strategic collaborations with international professionals and institutions interested in contributing specialized expertise on topics beyond the scope of our core team.
+Together, we can shape a more informed, interconnected future for heritage preservation.

-Your support directly enhances the learning experience for participants and helps grow a more connected, skilled, and resilient conservation community.
+Your collaboration directly enhances the educational experience for participants worldwide, lowering financial barriers for students and helping build a more skilled, sustainable, and connected global heritage workforce.

 IMG_4331_edited_edited.jpg